 Pennsylvania Department of Health

-Prepared by Lisa M. Williams-Whitmer, assistant wildlife extension specialist, and Margaret C. Brittingham, associate professor of wildlife resources, Penn State College of Agricultural Sciences.
+Prepared by Lisa M. Williams-Whitmer, former assistant wildlife extension specialist, and Margaret C. Brittingham, professor of wildlife resources, Penn State College of Agricultural Sciences.